nyberry/HPDM172_assignment/planning/database_design.md

 ```
 ---

-## 7. Query Support Notes
+## 7. Notes for use

-The schema above supports all required SQL tasks including:
+The next steps are to create and import data, and to write the required SQL queries.
+The schema above supports all the required SQL tasks.

-* CRUD operations (add patient, update address)
-* List doctors at a hospital
-* List prescriptions by patient or doctor
-* Alphabetical medication ordering
-* Specialist doctors for diseases
-* Lab results for patients > 60
-* Accreditation-based queries
-* Appointments for patient/doctor

-These queries are stored separately in the `sql_queries` file.
+Queries should be stored separately in a `sql_queries` file, or as individual files in a `sql_queries` folder.

----

-## 8. Conclusion

-This document outlines the analytical and design steps taken to develop the hospital database, including:

-* Requirements analysis
-* Entity identification
-* Schema decisions
-* MySQL table definitions
-* ERD guidance

-Creating this database is the first step which allows future implementation, data import, and writing the required SQL queries.